How to calculate your trailing stop loss correctly

 This article is a website version of our weekly FREE Best Ideas Newsletter sent on 28.03.2023.
 Sign up here to get it in your inbox every Tuesday.

+The thing is, we just don't know what's going to happen, no one does.
 The world is a complex system with 7 billion people making decisions every day.
 How can you, I, or anyone else possibly know what's going to happen?

 Remember to include dividends in your stop loss calculation

 This week when I looked at my portfolio two companies were close to their trailing stop loss levels.
 But when I looked closely this was not so.
+So, I want to remind you to include dividends when you look at your stop loss levels.
+Especially companies with a high dividend yield.

 This means if the company was already sitting at a 10% trailing stop loss, and it falls another 10% it may hit your 20% trailing stop loss level.